The Weaver of the Wood · Stryga, She Who Was a God

 Stryga

 A beautiful body, a corpse's face, and the threads of stolen lives spooling through her fingers — the spinner at the heart of the Wood.
+We still flinch when she turns around.

 One of three primordial Death-gods, bound to a cottage of bone and hair in the Middle of Prythian, where she sings and waits for something to wander in.
+We knew better than to wander in.
+We did anyway.

 At a glance